alexirpan/alexirpan.github.io/_posts/2016-11-06-right-questions.markdown

 between reading something and living it is huge.
 But I do it anyways, because I need to do it for me.

-In total, I write 1723 words.
+In total, I write 1750 words.
 (That includes the sentences you're reading right now.)
+I already don't like this post, but I think I've conveyed the sentiment to myself well enough that I'm okay releasing it as is.

 There will certainly be other failures in my life.
 But if I get a say, they won't be similar this one.